matbloch/coding_quickstarter/Web/Amazon/Networking.md

 2. For **Name tag**, enter a name for your subnet, such as **Public subnet**.
 3. For **VPC**, choose the VPC that you created earlier.
 4. For **Availability Zone**, choose the same Availability Zone as the additional private subnet that you created in the previous procedure.
 5. For **IPv4 CIDR block**, enter a valid CIDR block.
 For example, the wizard creates CIDR blocks in 10.0.0.0/24 and 10.0.1.0/24 by default.
-You could use **10.0.2.0/24** for your second public                            subnet.
+You could use **10.0.2.0/24** for your second public                            subnet (/24 allows for 256 ip addresses in the subnet).
 6. Choose **Yes, Create**.
 7. Select the public subnet that you just created and choose **Route Table**, **Edit**.
 8. By default, the private route table is selected.
 Choose the other available route table so that the **0.0.0.0/0** destination is routed to the internet gateway (**igw-xxxxxxxx**) and choose **Save**.